Road surface marking: United States

-The 1971 edition of the MUTCD mandated yellow as the standard color of all center lines on all roads and highways in all contexts, and banned the use of white.
-The point was to establish a consistent color code in pavement markings: from now on, yellow would always delineate opposing traffic flows and white would always delineate traffic flowing in the same direction.
+The 1971 edition of the MUTCD mandated yellow as the standard colour of all centre lines on all roads and highways in all contexts, and banned the use of white.
+The point was to establish a consistent colour code in pavement markings: from now on, yellow would always delineate opposing traffic flows and white would always delineate traffic flowing in the same direction.
 The changeover to the 1971 MUTCD standards took place between 1971 and 1975, with most repainting completed by the end of 1973, so for two years drivers still had to use the old and new.
-One odd exception was that white was still allowed as the left edge line color on the leftmost lane (closest to the median) on divided highways.
+One odd exception was that white was still allowed as the left edge line colour on the leftmost lane (closest to the median) on divided highways.
 The 1973 supplement of the MUTCD fixed this by mandating yellow for left edge lines on divided highways.

 The major downside to the MUTCD white-yellow system is that yellow has slightly less contrast than white, especially at night, so for maximum contrast, bright yellow—and highly toxic—lead chromate was used to paint yellow lines through the end of the 20th century.
 As a result, U.S. transportation workers must take special precautions when disturbing or removing yellow lane markings.

-In 2002, the Texas A&M Transportation Institute researched the viability of converting from yellow to white center lines for the Transportation Research Board.
-The researchers conducted a survey and discovered that 75% of American drivers associate dashed yellow center lines with dividing opposing traffic; this number rises to 85% for solid center lines.
-These findings implied that any conversion to white would require an enormously expensive driver education program on top of the cost of repainting center lines, and therefore the Texas researchers advised against conversion.
+In 2002, the Texas A&M Transportation Institute researched the viability of converting from yellow to white centre lines for the Transportation Research Board.
+The researchers conducted a survey and discovered that 75% of American drivers associate dashed yellow centre lines with dividing opposing traffic; this number rises to 85% for solid centre lines.
+These findings implied that any conversion to white would require an enormously expensive driver education program on top of the cost of repainting centre lines, and therefore the Texas researchers advised against conversion.

 In the U.S., the type, placement, and graphic standards of traffic signs, and road surfaces are legally regulated—the Federal Highway Administration's Manual on Uniform Traffic Control Devices is the standard, although each state produces its own manual based upon the Federal manual.

 In some areas, such as Colorado and Florida, black material is applied on the surface before a shorter white line is painted.
 This improves the contrast of the marking against "white" pavements, such as concrete or faded asphalt.

 In California, Botts' dots were commonly used to mark lanes on most freeways from the mid-1960s to the mid-2010s (when the state began to transition away from them and back to using painted lines to divide lanes).
 Many California cities also use Botts' dots on some (or all) major arterial roads.
 The notable exception is the city of Los Angeles which only uses paint.